mostrozny/ss-maker/README.md

 3. npm i
 4. node app.js

-When the program is finished, the photos are saved in folders jsenabled/ and jsdisabled/
+When the program is finished, the photos are saved in directory jsenabled/ and jsdisabled/